Conflict Lake – Table of Contents

 When ready, return via the same route you took in.

 Download the PDF version of this guide for offline use

-The first option is to camp at Callaghan Lake.
+Camping is available at Callaghan Lake but not at Conflict Lake.
 “This park offers informal vehicle accessible campsites on a first-come, first-served basis – campsite reservations are not accepted.
 The current camping area is an informal, confined area at the end of the road, close to the lake.
 This camping area can accommodate four – six tents or high clearance camper trucks.
 Camping is available only in snow free months (mid-June to end of October).
 There is no fee.”
 Read more on the Callaghan Lake Provincial Park website.

 Directions and Parking